srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Once validation passes, click **Create** to begin deploying the virtual machine.

     > **Note**:  Deployment will take approximately 5 minutes to complete.
-You can continue on to the next unit while it is deploying.
+You can continue on to the next exercise while it is deploying.

 ### Exercise 3: Create IoT Edge Device Identity in IoT Hub using Azure CLI